-Berlin, 7 December 2020 – Germany’s retail real estate sector is under growing pressure to transform and modernise.
-For the years ahead, experts anticipate a wave of transformations, restructuring efforts and conversions, notably involving large-scale high-street retail properties such as shopping centres and department stores.
-Demand for grocery retail assets and mixed-use real estate with a food focus will continue to grow.
-These are the insights gained during the online press conference hosted by Martin Mörl, Managing Director at Girlan Immobilien, Stefan Koof, Head of Expansion and Real Estate at REWE Handel Deutschland, Jens Nagelsmeier, Head of Transaction Management Retail at Warburg-HIH Invest, and Karsten Jungk, Managing Director and Partner at Wüest Partner Deutschland.
+Berlin, December 3, 2020 – The transformation and modernization pressure on retail real estate in Germany is increasing.
+For the next few years, experts expect a wave of transformations, restructurings and conversions, especially for larger inner-city retail properties such as shopping centers and department stores.
+Demand for local grocery stores as well as mixed-use properties with a grocery focus will continue to increase.
+These are the findings from the online press conference with Martin Mörl, Managing Director Girlan Immobilien, Stefan Koof, Head of Expansion and Real Estate at REWE Handel Deutschland, Jens Nagelsmeier, Head of Transaction Management Retail at Warburg-HIH Invest, and Karsten Jungk, Managing Director and Partner at Wüest Partner Deutschland.

-Karsten Jungk, Managing Director and Partner at Wüest Partner Deutschland, summarised the situation on the retail market: “The onset of the coronavirus pandemic has necessitated a radically differentiated assessment, more so than for any other asset class.
-On the one hand, retail revenues registered a one-year growth by 8.2 percent in October, according to the Federal Statistics Office, with sales of furnishings, household appliances and building materials growing by 14.2 percent.
-On the other hand, the apparel industry alone suffered revenue losses of 29 percent during the first six months 2020 compared to the second half-year of 2019.”
-Jungk went on to say: “Interest among investors is very rapidly drying up.
-As a result, there is scant market evidence of transactions.
-What we are seeing as appraisers is that operators and investors are pulling pre-prepared concepts for reusing or restructuring their assets out of the drawer.
-Off-high-street locations tend to be at a disadvantage.
-Conversely, properties in performing locations with well-functioning concepts will survive the coronavirus crisis and the structural change.
-Prime high-street pitches remain an attractive investment.”
+Karsten Jungk, Managing Director and Partner of Wüest Partner Germany, summarizes the retail market: “No other asset class has had to be viewed in such a differentiated manner since the start of the Corona pandemic as the retail sector.
+On the one hand, retail sales rose by 8.2 percent in October compared to the same month last year, according to destatis, giving retailers of furnishings, household appliances and building supplies a 14.2 percent increase in sales.
+On the other hand, the apparel sector reported a 29 percent drop in sales in the first half of 2020 alone compared to the second half of 2019.”
+Jungk continues: “There is a very declining interest from investors.
+Therefore, there are hardly any transactions and market evidence.
+What we see as valuers is that operators and investors are now taking prepared concepts for conversion or restructuring out of the drawer.
+B-locations tend to be at a disadvantage.
+In contrast, properties in functioning locations with functioning concepts will survive the corona crisis and structural change.
+Retail A locations remain an attractive investment.”

-Jens Nagelsmeier, Head of Transaction Management Retail at Warburg-HIH Invest, added: “Demand for grocery retailers will keep growing because they offer a high covenant strength and stable long-term cash flows.
-Selling prices will also keep going up, even if their growth won’t be able to match the dynamic of other asset classes.
-But since the supply in available real estate remains limited, mixed-use properties are increasingly moving into focus.
-All types of use that complement groceries qualify as sensible additions, including doctors’ offices or apartments, for instance.
-Moreover, the subject of sustainability will further gain in significance next year.
-Operators with EV charging stations, photovoltaics, etc. are already well-positioned in this context.
-In the medium term, carbon-neutral green buildings will become standard.”
+Jens Nagelsmeier, Head of Transaction Management Retail at Warburg-HIH Invest, adds: “Demand for local shopping centers will continue to increase, as they offer high tenant creditworthiness and stable long-term cash flows.
+Likewise, purchase prices will continue to rise, but without reaching the dynamics of other asset classes.
+However, as the supply of available properties remains limited, mixed-use properties are also increasingly coming into focus.
+All types of use that extend local supply are well suited as complements, for example medical practices or apartments.
+In addition, the issue of sustainability will become even more important next year.
+Here, operators are also often already well positioned with e-charging columns, photovoltaics, etc. In the medium term, CO2-neutral green buildings will be the standard.”

-Warburg-HIH is Invest currently going through the investment period with its open-ended special AIF “Warburg-HIH Perspektive Einzelhandel: Fokus Nahversorgung.”
-The investment fund has 17 properties in its portfolio.
-It focuses on retail warehouse parks and neighbourhood retail centres, anchored by food retailers in economically stable locations in Germany and with ten to 40 million euros in terms of total sum invested.
+Warburg-HIH Invest is currently in the investment phase for the open-ended special AIF “Warburg-HIH Perspektive Einzelhandel: Fokus Nahversorgung”.
+The fund has 17 properties in its portfolio.
+The focus is on retail parks and local shopping centers with anchor tenants from the food retail sector in economically stable German locations with an investment volume of ten to 40 million euros.
 The minimum subscription amount is five million euros.
-The annual dividend yield will be somewhere between 4.5 and 5.5 percent.
+The distribution yield is between 4.5 and 5.5 percent p.a.

 Fax: +49 (0)221-149-97 16 10

-With 24.5 billion euros in revenues (2019), more than 148,000 employees and over 3,600 REWE markets, REWE Markt GmbH counts among the leading companies in German food retailing.
-REWE markets are operated either as directly owned branches or as franchises by independent merchants.
-The cooperative REWE Group is one of the leading retail and tourism conglomerates in Germany and elsewhere in Europe.
-In 2019, the company reported a total external turnover of more than 62 billion euros.
-Established in 1927, the REWE Group employs more than 363,000 staff and is on the ground in 24 countries in Europe.
+With a turnover of 24.5 billion euros (2019), more than 148,000 employees and over 3,600 REWE stores, REWE Markt GmbH is one of the leading companies in German food retailing.
+REWE stores are operated as branches or by independent REWE merchants.
+The cooperative REWE Group is one of the leading retail and travel groups in Germany and Europe.
+In 2019, the company generated total external sales of over 62 billion euros.
+Founded in 1927, REWE Group is present in 24 European countries with more than 363,000 employees.

-Girlan Immobilien (formerly Prelios Immobilien Management) with head office in Hamburg is a leading non-bank specialist for retail and commercial real estate.
-Girlan Immobilien develops, manages and repositions shopping centres, office schemes, hotels, commercial buildings, multi-story car parks and department stores as well as mixed-use properties, retail warehouse parks and urban quarters.
-With activities across Germany, Girlan Immobilien offers owners and investors integrated services as a one-stop shop along with location-specific solutions and custom concepts.
-Girlan Immobilien has more than 1 million square metres of lettable area and c.
-2 billion euros worth of real estate assets under management.
+Girlan Immobilien (formerly Prelios Immobilien Management), headquartered in Hamburg, Germany, is a leading independent retail and commercial real estate specialist.
+Girlan Immobilien develops, manages and repositions shopping centers, office, hotel, commercial, parking and department stores as well as mixed-use properties, retail parks and urban districts.
+Girlan Immobilien is active throughout Germany and offers owners and investors integrated services from a single source, location-specific solutions and customized concepts.
+Girlan Immobilien manages more than 1 million square meters of rental space and manages around 2 billion euros in real estate assets.

 About Warburg-HIH Invest

-Wüest Partner Deutschland was formed as subsidiary of the Swiss company Wüest Partner AG in 2007, and maintains branch offices in Frankfurt am Main, Berlin, Hamburg, Munich and Düsseldorf.
-The business activities of Wüest Partner in Germany focus on the appraisal of real estate portfolios and single properties.
-This includes pre-acquisition and periodic valuations in the form of market-value, mortgage-lending-value and fair-value appraisals using German and international methods.
-On top of that, Wüest Partner focuses on independent investor consultancy on a variety of issues, incl. sustainability and strategy, on real estate market analysis and on the development of innovative applications for the analysis of markets, sites and portfolios as well as for valuation purposes.
-Wüest Partner employs more than 200 professionals in Germany and Switzerland, and has been known for superior quality since it was formed in 1985, not least because of its autonomy.
-The company’s focus on advisory services ensures delivery of professional and neutral results.
-For more details, go to: www.wuestpartner.com
+Wüest Partner Germany was founded as a subsidiary of the Swiss Wüest Partner AG in 2007 and has offices in Frankfurt am Main, Berlin, Hamburg, Munich and Düsseldorf.
+Wüest Partner’s business activities in Germany focus on the valuation of real estate portfolios and individual properties.
+This includes acquisition and ongoing valuation through market value, mortgage lending value and fair value determinations according to German and international methods.
+In addition, Wüest Partner focuses on independent investor consulting on a wide range of issues, including sustainability and strategy, real estate market analysis and the development of innovative applications for market, location and portfolio analysis and valuation.
+Wüest Partner employs a total of over 200 people in Germany and Switzerland and has stood for the highest quality since its foundation in 1985, not least thanks to its independence.
+The focus on consulting services ensures professional and neutral results.
+For more information, visit: www.wuestpartner.com/de